microsoft/vscode-docs/docs/remote/containers.md

 3. Select **Remote-Containers: Open Folder in Container...** from the command list that appears, and open the root folder of the project you just cloned.

-4. The window will then reload, but since the container does not exist yet, VS Code will provision one.
-This can take some time, so a progress notification will provide status updates.
+4. The window will then reload, but since the container does not exist yet, VS Code will create one.
+This may take some time and a progress notification will provide status updates.

     ![Dev Container Progress Notification](images/containers/dev-container-progress.png)